Methodical Planning & Reflection for Coaches

 Josh Fletcher

 Josh is a Strength & Conditioning Coach with over 10 years industry experience.
-He has worked across multiple sports and nations and is currently working as an EXOS Performance Manager on a tactical project.
+He has worked across multiple sports and nations and is previously worked as an EXOS Performance Manager on a tactical project.
 His particular areas of interest is coach development for the next generation of S&C coaches.